apparebit/shantay/README.md

 Since extraction does not saturate my iMac's CPU or memory bus, I did integrate process-based multiprocessing with *shantay*.
 It is enabled with the `--multiproc` command line option.
-For the prepare task processing the archives for 2024/5/2 and 5/3 either serially or in parallel, the serial version took 4.5 minutes and the parallel one took 2.6 minutes, yielding a speedup of 1.7x.
+For the prepare task, processing the archives for 2024/5/2 and 5/3 either serially or in parallel, the serial version took 4.5 minutes and the parallel one took 2.6 minutes, yielding a speedup of 1.7x.